Finding Peace in Parks Is Possible in Los Angeles

 6 Will Rogers State Historic Park

 Parking is $12 but if you arrange it on a day where you can take a tour of Will Rogers' house and see a game of Polo, who can complain!
 There is limited street parking but you will have about a ten-minute walk.
 For the hiking, please read the signs and follow the trails.
-I have heard some issues in the summer with ticks.
+There are some issues in the summer with ticks.
 Be careful and pay attention.
 Try Inspiration trail but remember that the Chicken Ridge is located on the Backbone Trail.
-I have heard that Rustic Canyon Trail needs some maintenance.
-You can also run around the polo field.
 Docents lead tours of the home but you are not allowed to take photos inside.
 It is quite of museum of his original possessions!
 There are horses on the grounds as well as a few original vehicles and machines.
 (310-454-8212)

 5 Self-Realization Fellowship Lake Shrine